 In the survey, the most common answer came from the guys was “ED pills gave me the biggest erection.”
 And another answer came “I could last long with my partner.”
 But, few also shared their experiences, which weren’t so good.

 Here are the answers of 3 men in a conducted survey who told that they use ED medications despite being sexually healthy:

 David—A 28-year-old sexually healthy young man—who told that he prefers to buy Kamagra (one of the most economical ED medication) on special occasions like birthday, his wedding anniversary and vacations.
 When he was asked to rate his sexual experience on using of an impotence treating pill, he said, “I would rate my erection quality right up there, couldn’t get a bigger and better erection ever before” and he added “each time I took one of those pills, I had the most intense orgasms.”

 Nick—a 37-year-old and a father of two—told that he can gain erections naturally but he believes that a mild dose of an ED drug gives him that extra boost in his sexual performance which he missed always in the past when he indulged into any sexual activity, naturally.

 James—a young entrepreneur—shared his experience with the ED medications which was not so positive.
 He said, “I thought to experiment with my sexual performance and tried an average dose of a PDE inhibitor drug before sex.
 I felt the sudden rush of blood in my body and I could see the veins in my penis were bulging out.
 My heart was racing and it made me sweat.”
-He said though he got a bigger erection that night but later he added that, “my experience was more nerve-wracking rather than pleasing.”
+He said though he got a bigger erection that night but his experience was more nerve-wracking rather than pleasing.